 If you would like to visit, Hans & Gretel is located at Adrianou 48.

 After a short rest at the hotel, we decided to go for an evening walk at Anafiotika.
-Anafiotika is a picturesque and a tiny neighborhood on the northeast side of the Acropolis hill.
-You can find many charming alleys with classical architecture and of course graffiti.
+Anafiotika is a picturesque and tiny neighborhood on the northeast side of the Acropolis hill.
+You can find many charming alleys with classical architecture and, of course, graffiti.
 Here is an example:

 We walked through this neighborhood until we reached Hadrian’s Arch.

 Hadrian’s Gate is a monumental gateway resembling – in some respects – a Roman triumphal arch.
 It spanned an ancient road from the center of Athens, Greece, to the complex of structures on the city’s eastern side that included the Temple of Olympian Zeus.
 Some researchers proposed that the arch was built to celebrate the arrival of the Roman Emperor Hadrian and to honor him for his many benefactions to the city on the occasion of the dedication of the nearby temple complex in 131 or 132 AD.
 We are not sure who commissioned the arch, although it is probable that the citizens of Athens or another Greek group were responsible for its construction and design.
 There were two inscriptions on the arch, facing in opposite directions, naming both Theseus and Hadrian as founders of Athens.

 And on our way back we passed near St. Catherine’s Greek Orthodox Byzantine Church.